siascone/grooveMachine/README.md

 ### Tone and Rhythm Selection

-Users can easily select a unique arrangement of sounds from 8 tones and 4 rhythms mapped across a 384 button grid.
-Each row corresponds with a single sound that is generated using a Tone.js synth.
-Utilizing Tone.js' synth method allows the application to generate the sound instantly upon each press of the button or step in the sequence during play back.
+Users can easily select a unique arrangement of sounds from 8 tones and 4 rhythms mapped across a 384 checkbox input grid.
+Each row corresponds with a single tone that is generated using a Tone.js synth.
+Utilizing Tone.js' synth methods allows the application to generate the sound instantly upon each press of the button or step in the sequence during playback.
 This allows the appliction to be free of any stored tone library.
-The follwing code demonstrates how a tone is generated in the program.
+The follwing code snippet demonstrates how a tone is generated in the program.

 #### Tone 1